sharetribe/flex-docs/src/docs/operator-guides/how-to-use-microcopy-editor/index.md

 can use the editor to start modifying your microcopy.

 First, you must load the default microcopy into the editor.
-You can do this by copy and pasting the translation file which contains all the microcopy in your marketplace.
-It is called a “translation” file because this file is used as the basis for translating your marketplace into another language There is a Spanish, French, German, and English version of this file available to start.
+You can do this by copy and pasting the language-specific microcopy file that contains all the microcopy in your marketplace.
+In the marketplace template, we refer to it as a “translation” file because this file is used as the basis for translating your marketplace into another language There is a Spanish, French, German, and English version of this file available to start.

-You should use (copy and paste) the translation file directly from your marketplace’s repository, or database where your code is being modified by a developer.
+You should use (copy and paste) the microcopy file directly from your marketplace’s repository, or database where your code is being modified by a developer.
 If you’re unsure where your repository is or how to navigate it, you can request that they add the correct file to the editor for you or that they share it with you.

-In your repository, you will most likely find the translation file in the same place it resided in the Template.
+In your repository, you will most likely find the language-specific microcopy file in the same place it resided in the Template.
 Click “src” folder→ click “translations” folder→ open “en.json” file→ copy content.
 Then paste the data into the Console Microcopy editor.

 <video>
     <source src='./microcopyeditor.mp4' type='video/mp4'>